-‘Strong Woman Do Bong Soon’ Finale Tonight, But Fans Hope Park Hyung Sik & Park Bo Young Would Date for Real
+‘Strong Woman Do Bong Soon’ Finale Tonight, But Fans Hope Park Hyung Sik & Park Bo Young Would Date For Real

 Strong Woman Do Bong Soon will be airing its last episode tonight on JTBC.
 On Episode 15, Do Bong Soon provided vindication for the four kidnapped young women, including her best friend, Na Kyung Shim, as she captured psycho kidnapper Kim Jang Hyun at last.
-In an ironic twist of events, the crazy criminal ended up in his own steel bars after Bong Soon, Ahn Min Yuk and In Gook Doo cornered him in a construction site where our heroine had her first encounter with the criminal.
+In an ironic twist of events, the crazy criminal ended up in his own steel bars after Bong Soon, Ahn Min Yuk, and In Gook Doo cornered him in a construction site where our heroine had her first encounter with the criminal.

 The JTBC series show producer said that viewers “will find what they are looking for” as they wrap up the drama.
 “The ending will have everything viewers are looking forward to,” the EP further added.